jweisner/lua-resty-keycloak/tests/sample_site/README.md

 hugo -D
 ```

 The generated site will be in the `public` subdirectory.
+This can be mapped to `/application` in the Nginx container.